 An example of a knife from Åland: Långnäsbacken (Kivikoski 1980: Pl.
 9.8).

 Long knives with a straight back found in the territory of Old Rus (Kievan Rus region) belong to the well-researched objects.
 The important work in this regard was done by Kirpičnikov (1966: 72, 102), who mapped 9 finds.
 Artemjev (1998) expanded this list to 14.
 Another find of a well-preserved knife in a decorated sheath was discovered in Šestovica in 2006 (Androščuk – Zocenko 2012: 190, Fig. 133a–b).
 Vlasatý (2015) summarized these fifteen findings together with the iconography and loose sheath fittings.
 The work published by Kainov (2019: 102-112, Табл.
 8) represents a quality summary and an addition of another find from Gnězdovo and other sheath fittings.
 Elsewhere, Kainov mentions another long knife from Michalovskoye (Kainov 2018: 235).
 Another addition is the work of Stasjuk and the team (Stasjuk – Michailov – Salmin 2018), which presents 7 new finds of long knives.
-The total number of long knives has now stabilized at 24 pieces and approximately the same number of sheath fragments.
-At least 6 knives were found along with the decorated sheaths.
+One long knife with a typical decorated scabbard was also found in grave 5 of the Rusenichinskij cemetery and fragments of a sheath are known from Veselovskij cemetery (Akilbajev 2020).
+The total number of long knives has now stabilized at 25 pieces and approximately the same number of sheath fragments.
+At least 7 knives were found along with the decorated sheaths.
 In the literature, long knives from the South Russian site of “Shatuxatku Ljatuhat” are also mentioned, but their authenticity and origin cannot be verified (Nørgård Jørgensen 1999: 60).

 While Kainov states the length of the knives is 37-54 cm, the length of the blades is 28.5-42 cm, the width of the blades is 1.8-3 cm and the thickness of the backs is 0.7-0.9 cm (Kainov 2019: 110), Vlasatý mentions the length of the knives is 27-54 cm, handle length is 9-13 cm, blade width is 2-3.8 cm and back thickness is 0.7-1.3 cm (Vlasatý 2015).
 The blades of the most recently published knives from the Pskov region fit into these ranges, but have a back thickness of 0.47–0.97 cm (Stasjuk – Michailov – Salmin 2018: 267-9).
 The sheaths, which cover the entire knives including the handles, are decorated with chapes, grooved clamps, fittings of the widened part of the sheath and hanging mechanism.
 The ring hangers and the fittings of the widened part of the sheath have a characteristic stepped edge decoration and are perforated so the contrasting plates under them are visible.
 In order to be able to pull the knives out of the sheaths, they have small rings at the ends of the handles, originally filled with a leather strap.